There are now 3 possible online modes for units:

 - 6 points

-- This unit develops students' expertise in the planning, delivery and assessment of targeted interventions in early childhood, primary or secondary education within a 10-day professional practice placement.
-Options include interventions in numeracy, literacy, or other learning area/s, to be negotiated with the unit coordinator.
+- This unit develops students' expertise in the planning, delivery and assessment of targeted interventions in early childhood or primary education within a 5-day professional practice placement.
 Students plan a focused intervention project for individual school students or groups of students.
 The project represents a response to a particular need identified at individual, group, class or school level in consultation with school partners.
 The unit contains a strong action–reflective practice and research informed dimension.
 Primary students choose to conduct an intervention in English or Mathematics and Early Childhood students conduct an intervention in Mathematics.

 - Students are able to (1) develop an evidence based plan of action on the basis of diagnostic assessment or other information (data) about an individual child, or group of children; (2) implement and evaluate a short-term intervention in a selected curriculum learning area; (3) report on the intervention to parents/carers; (4) meet professional ethics and responsibilities; (5) seek and apply constructive feedback from mentor teachers to improve practice; (6) critically review an area of research literature as appropriate to the intervention; (7) write a scholarly research report; and (8) engage in classroom-based research.

-- Indicative assessments in this unit are as follows: (1) a research proposal/plan aligned with five days professional practice; (2) five days professional practice; and (3) a research report in conjunct aligned with five days of professional practice.
+- Indicative assessments in this unit are as follows: (1) a research proposal/plan; (2) five days professional practice; and (3) a research report.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a research proposal/plan aligned with five days professional practice, five days professional practice, and a research report in conjunct aligned with five days of professional practice components.